CosmosDB/labs/dotnet/labs/08-change_feed_with_azure_functions.md

 _In order to simulate data flowing into our store, in the form of actions on an e-commerce website, we'll build a simple .NET Console App to generate and add documents to our Cosmos DB CartContainer_

 1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the Lab08 folder that will be used to contain the content of your .NET Core project.
+If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**

 1. In the Lab08 folder, right-click the folder and select the **Open with Code** menu option.